ousttrue/ModelMotionIO/README.md

-# ModelGenerics
+# ModelMotionIO
-3D model utility for C#
+3D model and motion IO library for C#